MrZilinXiao/openai-manager/README.md

    A: `code-davinci-002` or other similar OpenAI endpoints apply strict token-level rate limit, even if you upgrade to pay-as-you-go user.
 Simple batching would not solve this.

+2. Q: Why don't you use multithreading?

+   A: :) Do not want to handling race condition, even if GIL's presence.

 ### Acknowledgement

 [openai-cookbook](https://github.com/openai/openai-cookbook)